 - Visa Infinite Privilege

-Plus, the best credit cards with DragonPass in Canada cost the same as or less than an annual membership:
+Plus, the best credit cards with Dragonpass in Canada cost the same as or less than an annual membership:

-| Credit card | Annual fee | Welcome bonus | DragonPass Benefits | Genius rating |
+| Credit card | Annual fee | Welcome bonus | Dragonpass benefits | Genius Rating |

 |---|---|---|---|---|

-| BMO Ascend World Elite Mastercard | $150 | * 4 free lounge visits per year * 1 free guest per lounge visit * $35 USD per extra lounge visit * Free visits for children 2 and under* |
+| BMO Ascend World Elite Mastercard | $150 | * Four free lounge visits per year * One free guest per lounge visit * $35 USD per extra lounge visit * Free visits for children two and under* | 4.3 | |

-| Scotiabank Passport Visa Infinite Card | $150 | * 6 free lounge visits per year * $32 USD per extra lounge visit |
+| Scotiabank Passport Visa Infinite Card | $150 | * Six free lounge visits per year * $35 USD per extra lounge visit | 3.9 | |

-| RBC Avion Visa Infinite Privilege | $399 | Up to 70,000 bonus points (terms) | * 6 free lounge visits per year * $32 USD per extra lounge visit |
+| RBC Avion Visa Infinite Privilege | $399 | Up to 70,000 bonus points (terms) | * Six free lounge visits per year * $35 USD per extra lounge visit | 5.0 |

-| BMO CashBack World Elite Mastercard | $120 | * 0 free lounge visits per year * $32 USD per lounge visit * Free visits for children 2 and under* |
+| CIBC Aventura Visa Infinite Card | $139 | Up to 45,000 bonus points, first year annual fee waived† (terms) | * Four free lounge visits per year * $35 USD per lounge visit * Free visits for children two and under* | 4.3 |

 Best overall credit card for Dragonpass: BMO Ascend World Elite Mastercard